deepak113016/Webpack4-demo/README.md

  <img width="384" alt="error" src="https://user-images.githubusercontent.com/27186815/42444389-95b012a2-838d-11e8-92a3-106cb80e1cd6.PNG">

 Exactly what is happening when we are including "app.js" first and then dom-loader.
 Here, we are trying to use object of dom-loader in app.js that is not available because when app.js is running dom-loader.js is not included.
 This error is coming because we are trying to use object that is not available.

+##### Conclusion of the story is when we are writing web application then precedence of script file is very important and we have to take care of that.
+If our project is very complex then it is troublesome work to do.